A true non-invasive neuropathic pain treatment

 Yes, the physiotherapy assisted in the process and alleviated muscular pains and stiffness, however, I doubt if the accelerated progress would have been achieved had I not had the electronic therapy.
 Clearly, my nerves/muscles reacted positively to the electronic pulses and therefore I am able to continue on the fast(er) road to recovery.

 I had severe back pain that made my days very difficult.
-I then started with my NMS460 treatment.
+I then started with treatment with the Stimpod NMS460.

-I could not get off the bed after the first session, and to be honest didn’t have much faith.
-After the third treatment, my pain has come right down to 2/10 and I am functioning.
-What was going to be an operation 5 months ago, I am nowhere near that now.
+I could not get off the bed after the first session, and to be honest, didn’t have much faith.
+After the third treatment, my pain has come right down to 2/10 and I am finally functioning normally.
+Five months ago it seemed that surgery was my only option.
+I am nowhere near that now.

-I then tried a treatment with the NMS460 machine.
+I then tried a treatment with the Stimpod NMS460.
 The treatment consisted of two and a half minutes each, at fairly low intensity, on two acupressure points on the front and two on the back of the wrist.

 It was truly a remarkable result.